 We are excited to announce a new series of events highlighting sections of the community who are underrepresented in our membership and creating accessible routes to activism for our members.

-WRDA in Conversation with Stacey Graham and Julie-Anne Corr-Johnston
+WRDA in Conversation with Julie-Anne Corr-Johnston and Eileen Weir

 Julie-Anne Corr-Johnston (Jules) is a former Belfast City Councillor.
 Her election in 2014 broke new ground, not just for the Oldpark constituency – where she became the first female Unionist to represent the area in Local Government – but also for Political Unionism, having been its first openly lesbian designate.
 Having lost a seat on the City’s Council last year, Jules now works as an educational support worker in the voluntary and community sector and in her free time offers political analysis on current affairs.
 She lives in North Belfast with her wife, two year old twins and their rescue cats.